callistusikeata/stock-analysis/README.md

 ##Purpose

 The purpose of this project is to refactor a Microsoft Excel VBA code to collect total volume stock information in the year 2017 and 2018 and determine whether the stocks are worth investing.
-This process was initially executed in a similar format, but the goal is edit the previous code to improve the efficiency in the recent one.
+This process was initially executed in a similar format, but the goal is editing the previous code to improve the efficiency in the recent one.

 ###The Data